iamdtang/skaterdav85.github.io/_posts/2014-07-02-finding-zombie-views-in-backbone-with-chrome-dev-tools.markdown

 })();
 ```

+First off, yes we are putting an li element in a div without a ul or ol element.
+Later on this will be changing.
+Take a heap snapshot.

 ![heap snapshot 2](https://dl.dropboxusercontent.com/u/11600860/heap-snapshots/snapshot2.png)

-First off, yes we are putting an li element in a div without a ul or ol element.
-Later on this will be changing but deal with it for now.

 You'll notice that the object count for HTMLLIElement is 2.
-The first count is for the HTMLLIElement constructor itself and the second is for the li instance that we just created saved to the variable li.
-Behind the scenes, document.createElement is making use of the HTMLLIElement constructor through the factory pattern.
-The global _document_ object has a reference to the li object so it has not gone out of scope and been garbage collected.
+The first count is for the _HTMLLIElement_ constructor itself and the second is for the li instance that we just created saved to the variable li.
+Behind the scenes, _document.createElement()_ is making use of the HTMLLIElement constructor and the factory pattern to create list item elements.
+The global _document_ object has a reference to the li object so it has not gone out of scope to be garbage collected.

 Now what happens when I replace the innerHTML of #people-container?
 Let's find out.